thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 We could write our own, but much like the union-find, we're interested in parsing not the particulars of efficiently storing a CST.
 Leaning on a library lets us get back to parsing quickly, while providing a robust solution.

-Our library of choice is [rowan](https://crates.io/crates/rowan).
+Our library of choice is [`rowan`](https://crates.io/crates/rowan).
-Rowan is used by rust-analyzer, so I trust it to do its job well.
+`rowan` is used by rust-analyzer, so I trust it to do its job well.
-Under the hood rowan uses a [Red-Green Tree](https://willspeak.me/2021/11/24/red-green-syntax-trees-an-overview.html).
-This is a common choice for CSTs (Swift, C#, and Kotlin also use this kind of tree).
+Under the hood `rowan` uses a [Red-Green Tree](https://willspeak.me/2021/11/24/red-green-syntax-trees-an-overview.html), which is a common choice for CSTs (Swift, C#, and Kotlin also use this kind of tree).
 If you're interested, you can find details in the [rust-analyzer book](https://rust-analyzer.github.io/book/contributing/syntax.html).

-Our purposes are suited just fine by using the fruits of rowan's labor.
+`rowan` more than suffices our purposes.
-What we need to know about rowan is that it stores a homogenous n-ary tree.
+All we need to know about `rowan` is that it stores a homogenous n-ary tree.
 Each node of our tree holds a tag and any number of children.
 We'll define an enum to represent our tag, named `Syntax`: